logo-new-vintage-origins.jpg

 The toys themselves are interesting and nicely designed.
 The articulation is quite good, although the elbow joints rotate in unnatural fashion.
 The figures are, with some odd exceptions, very similar to the originals.

 The link to the Vintage line is emphasised strongly through the packaging.
 The same fonts and logo are used.
 The blue background and red exploding-rock concept are also employed.
-New cross-sell art has been created.
+New cross-sell art was created.

-Similarly, non-US packaging lacks the characters’ titles that would normally be printed on the cards.
-This is to make way for numerous translations of safety warnings and other statements.
+Similarly, non-US packaging lacked the characters’ titles that were printed on the US cards and boxes.
+This was often to make way for numerous translations of safety warnings and other statements.

 origins-art-3.jpg